bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% product_highlight
 fa-lightbulb-o;
 Your imagination sets the limits;
-The Crazyflie 2.0 comes with a flexible expansion interface where multiple expansion decks can be attached.
+Expansion decks let's you add what you want
 %}

 {% collapse_section Read more %}
-We designed the Crazyflie 2.0 to be as flexible as we possibly could, for us this means adding as much features as we could fit.
+We designed the Crazyflie 2.0 to be as flexible as we possibly could, for us this means adding as much features as we could fit and writing firmware made to be modified.
 In addition to the default functionality that comes with the Crazyflie 2.0 we have added a flexible expansion interface where a variety of expansion decks can be attached, both on the top and the bottom of the Crazyflie 2.0.
 From the interface the user can access the buses, like UART, I2C, SPI as well as PWM, analog in/out and GPIO.
 {% endcollapse_section %}